Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Lower Bound on Greedy

-The greedy algorithm is a widely-used algorithm~\cite{DBLP:journals/comcom/MercanEA21,DBLP:journals/corr/abs-2109-11665} that accepts every incoming item that fits in the knapsack.
-This section establishes that the greedy algorithm has a competitive ratio of $\Omega(m)$.
-Recall that $B$ is the size of the knapsack, that is, the knapsack's state must stay in the interval $[-B, B]$, and $m \in [1, B]$ is such that all the items have an absolute size in $[1, m]$.
+\GREEDY~\cite{DBLP:journals/comcom/MercanEA21,DBLP:journals/corr/abs-2109-11665} is a widely-used algorithm that accepts every incoming item that fits in the knapsack.
+This section establishes that the greedy algorithm has a~competitive ratio of~$\Omega(m)$.
+Recall that $B$ is the size of the knapsack, that is, the knapsack's state must stay in the interval $[-B, B]$, and $m \in [1, B]$ is the upper bound on the absolute item size.